Q How was Bliss’ new strategy developed?

 Q Do you still fund Bliss Nurses?

 A Bliss is no longer funding Bliss Nurses.
 The Bliss Nurse programme gave us a fantastic insight into the most effective ways to support the delivery of high quality care for babies and their families across the UK.
 We’ve taken this best practice, information and learning and will continue to support babies and their families through our dedicated volunteers and by working directly with health professionals.
-However, our new strategy priorities reaching all babies born premature or sick, and we aim to work with many more neonatal health professionals across the country over the next three years to achieve this.
+However, our new strategy prioritises reaching all babies born premature or sick, and we aim to work with many more neonatal health professionals across the country over the next three years to achieve this.

 Q Why is Bliss’ messageboard now hosted on the Netmums website?

 A We have formed a partnership with Netmums to ensure families of babies born premature or sick have access to information and peer to peer support whenever they need it.
 Netmums has over 1.7 million members and eight million unique users each month, meaning parents have access to a broad range of topics, information, and the opportunity to share stories with more parents who may have been through a similar experience.